zilexa/Homeserver/backup-strategy/README.md

       - Your system drive (`/mnt/disks/systemdrive`) and at least 1 backup drive (`/mnt/disks/backup1`).
       - You should have added your backup drives in `etc/fstab` already during steps 3 and 5 of the [Filesystem guide](https://github.com/zilexa/Homeserver/tree/master/filesystem)

-3. From now on, you can simply run `bash $HOME/docker/HOST/btrbk/btrbk-mail.sh` to run btrbk and receive an email when it is done.
-Note this is also used in the Nightly maintenance run (see next guide).
+3. Run `bash $HOME/docker/HOST/btrbk/btrbk-mail.sh` to run btrbk and receive an email when it is done.
+Since this is the second run it should go very fast.  \
+   Note this command will be used in the Nightly maintenance run (see next guide).
+If you do a manual run, it is better to use the `btrbk run` command, it shows the progress.

 &nbsp;